-There was a rich intellectual tradition, much of it Romantic and poetic, that willed German nationalism into being after Napoleon destroyed the Holy Roman Empire, but even this philosophy was imbued with ideas that had German expansion and domination at their heart.
+There was a rich intellectual tradition, much of it Romantic and poetic, that willed German nationalism into being on the back of Napoleon’s destruction of the Holy Roman Empire, but even this philosophy had ideas of German expansionism and domination at its heart.
 In practice, this was even more apparent.
 When Bismarck created the German nation-state in 1871, he was quite frank that speeches and democratic will were irrelevant; matters had been settled “by iron and blood”.
 The German Union was dominated by Prussia, “an army with a country”, as it was famously said.
 The strategic aims and concepts that motivated Germany to start the First World War—Mitteleuropa (a European Continent of dependent states) and lebensraum, underwritten by modern industrial economics and scientific racism—were distinguishable only by degrees from what led the Germans into the Second World War.

 The role of Austria-Hungary in starting the First World War was important, but—without taking away from Austria’s determination for war—the fact is that Vienna’s behaviour was coordinated with, and in effect dictated by, Germany.
 Without the famous German “blank cheque”, the Habsburg Monarchy likely would have been drawn into the international conference Britain proposed on 24 July 1914, the kind of diplomatic initiative that had repeatedly defused intra-European tensions in the years before 1914, either avoiding war altogether (Fashoda, the two Moroccan crises, the Zabern Affair) or containing local wars (Libya in 1911, the Balkans in 1912-13).